liztan/little-bee/README.md

 - **Snacks** like granola bars and nut butter packets.
 - **Broth or any clear fluids** with electrolytes.
 I made my own broth and brought that to the hospital, it was really good especially after surgery and not having had any food for almost 24 hours.
 - **Clothes** for going home.
 The baby's out but you'll still look about 6 months pregnant, bring comfortable clothes.
-- **[Earth Mama Nipple Butter](https://amzn.to/2KWqVue)** You'll either end up down the breastfeeding or pump route, either way, you'll want some nipple butter.
+- **[Earth Mama Nipple Butter](https://amzn.to/2KWqVue)** If you want to breastfeed, it's nice to have some nipple butter handy.

 #### For baby
 - **Clothes** for going home.
 Baby will have an umbilical cord stump, bring kimono style clothes that won't bother the stump.
 Baby won't really need clothes, hospital provides a long sleeve top, swaddle, and hat, but there's something special about going home in new (first!) clothes.
 - **[Chicco KeyFit 30 Infant Car Seat](https://amzn.to/2ZhtRqq)** Got to have a car seat to leave the hospital.
-- **Formula.** Hopefully you'll have no trouble breastfeeding from the get go.
+- **Formula** Hopefully you'll have no trouble breastfeeding from the get go.
 But just in case, if you're like me, it'll be a few days before your milk comes in.
 We had a jaundice scare because I wasn't producing enough (or really, at all).
 Unless you are okay with Similac or something similar, I suggest bringing your own formula.
 We got [Hipp formula](https://www.hipp.com/).

 ---